alurm/notlang/README.md

 # Notlang, a simple shell-like programming language

-The most advanced version is located at v2 directory.
+The most advanced version is located at `v2`.

 The language has variables, closures, ability to launch external programs.